 American Girl Cookbooks for Kids.

 We recently received a set of American Girl cookbooks, and she was extremely delighted.
-There are currently six books available on American Girl’s website.
-Around the World, Cookies, Summer Treats, Garden to Table, and their newest books Cooking and Baking.
+There are currently eight books available on American Girl’s website but you can also find them on Amazon.
+Around the World, Cupcakes, Breakfast & Brunch, Garden to Table, Cooking, Baking and their newest books, Parties and Summer Treats.
 Madison was especially excited to try out a few recipes in the Baking cookbook, as we don’t do too much baking on our end, but we’ll definitely be giving each book a trial run and testing out some new recipes.

 What Can You Find in Each Cookbook?

 Each cookbook includes over 40 recipes that not only kids but adults would want to eat too.
 For our test run of the Baking cookbook, we decided to try out the creamy coconut macaroon recipe, and I have to say that it was a hit with everyone.
-Madison enjoyed mixing by hand using our electric mixer (with supervision).
-She especially loved whipping the egg whites into stiff peaked mountains as we like to call it.
+Madison enjoyed mixing by hand and using our electric mixer (with supervision).
+She especially loved whipping the egg whites into stiff, peaked mountains, as we like to call it.

 What we especially loved about the cookbooks was how easy they were to read.
-Each recipe is explained in detail and comes with a photo, so you know what the end results SHOULD look like.
+Each recipe is explained in detail and comes with a photo, so you know what the end results should look like.
 It’s always been a pet peeve of mine when recipe books include tons of recipes but no photos, so you have no idea what your food should look like in the end.
-Each recipe is created with kids in mind, so minimal help is needed in the kitchen if your child is of an age where they are allowed to cook/bake.
+Each recipe is created with kids in mind, so minimal help is needed in the kitchen if your child is of an age where they are allowed to cook or bake.

 With easy-to-follow instructions, you really can’t go wrong.
 The end results of our creamy coconut macaroons came out great, if I do say so myself, and while I would have shared the recipe with you, I encourage you to go out and buy the cookbook for yourself.